serverless/blog/posts/2017-10-xx-serverless-vs-containers.md

 You want a modern, future-proof architecture?
 They both have it.
 You want to build that slick architecture while also leveraging the latest innovations in distributed systems and large-scale application development?
 Yep, they both have that too.

-It makes it hard to decide which one is best for _you_ and _your project_.
+It makes it hard to decide which one is best for _you_.
 But friend, you deserve to know.
 So we're taking off the gloves and laying it all on the line.

-What are their commonalities and distinctions?
+What are the commonalities and distinctions?
 What are the advantages and disadvantages of each?
 It's serverless computing vs containerization, right now.
 Read on.

 ## How did we get here?